undedepchai/Melon-Client/README.md

 1.8.9 | Beta v4

 ## Disclaimer
-This repo is for educational purposes only!
+This repo is for

-The purpose of this repo is because Kaimson is a clown

 ## Extra Info
-Fixed & Leaked By Decencies.
+In work by undeed